-Handicapped reserved seating will be available around the rim of the Centennial seating area.
-In addition, controlled climate, indoor seating will be available in Russell Auditorium.
-Hearing enhancement assistance can be provided upon request in Russell Auditorium.
-(See map.)
-If you or your guests require special assistance or need a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at email@example.com.
+Handicapped seating will be available around the rim of the Centennial seating area.
+If you or your guests require special assistance or need a sign language interpreter, please notify Disability Services at 478-445-5931 or by e-mail at firstname.lastname@example.org.

 Students who submitted their graduation applications prior to the posted deadline will be included in the graduation program.
-Students who have requested a directory restriction will not have their names printed in the program, unless the Registrar's Office receives the student's written permission prior to the print deadline.
+Students who have requested a directory restriction will not have their names printed in the program unless the Registrar's Office receives the student's written permission by Friday, April 17.

 In order to participate in commencement, undergraduate students are required to wear a bachelor's gown, green stole, cap and black tassel.
+U.S. military personnel may wear appropriate military dress uniforms in lieu of regalia.
+Regalia should not be worn over military uniform.
 Students will not be allowed to participate in the ceremony if they are not attired appropriately.